AustralianBioCommons/how_to_findable_citable_software/index.md

 ## The steps

-{% include section-navigation-tiles.html type=”steps” %}
+{% include section-navigation-tiles.html type="steps" %}

 ## Please cite this guide as follows